RowPJ/qsvm-feature-map-investigation/README.md

-Requires qiskit, qiskit_machine_learning, and cvxpy libraries to be installed.
+Requires qiskit, qiskit-machine-learning, and cvxpy libraries to be installed.